MediConfusion: Can you trust your AI radiologist? Probing the reliability of multimodal medical foundation models: Prompts for dataset curation

 \subsection{Free Form Evaluation}

 For the free-form (FF) GPT-4o evaluation, we pass the MLLM's answers with the following prompt to GPT-4o to obtain two scores, one for each answer option.

-\begin{shaded} \prompt[System message: ]{You are a helpful and precise assistant for checking the quality of the answer.}\\ \prompt[Prompt: ]{[Question]\\ **QUESTION**\\ $\text{[Answer A]}$\\ **OPTION A**\\ \\ $\text{[Answer B]}$\\ **OPTION B**\\ \\ $\text{[Assistant]}$\\ **RESPONSE**\\ \\ $\text{[End of Assistant]}$\\ \\ $\text{[System]}$\\ We would like to request your feedback on the performance of an AI assistant in response to the user question displayed above.
+\begin{shaded} \prompt[System message: ]{You are a helpful and precise assistant for checking the quality of the answer.}\\ \prompt[Prompt: ]{[Question]\\ **QUESTION**\\ $\text{[Answer A]}$\\ **OPTION A**\\ \\ $\text{[Answer B]}$\\ { **OPTION B**\\ \\ $\text{[Assistant]}$\\ **RESPONSE**\\ \\ $\text{[End of Assistant]}$\\ \\ $\text{[System]}$\\ We would like to request your feedback on the performance of an AI assistant in response to the user question displayed above.
 The user asks the question on observing an image.
 We have provided two possible answers, [Answer A] and [Answer B] to the question.
 Your job is to evaluate how close the AI assistant's answer is to each of the answers.
 You don't have to decide whether the answers are correct or not.
 Each answer should receive an overall score on a scale of 1 to 10, where a higher score indicates the AI assistant's answer is closer to the specific answer.
 After providing the scores, concisely provide your explanation for the given scores.
 Remember, you don't need to comment on the correctness of the answers.
-Please provide your answer in the following format:\\ A: <SCORE>\\ B: <SCORE>\\ Your explanation: <EXPLANATION> }
+Please provide your answer in the following format:\\ A: <SCORE>\\ B: <SCORE>\\ Your explanation: <EXPLANATION> } }

 \end{shaded} These scores are the similarities of the MLLM's answer to the different answer options.
-If the gap between the higher and lower score is at least $3$, we assign the option with the higher score as the MLLM's output.
+If the gap between the higher and lower score is at least $k=3$, which we call the score gap threshold, we assign the option with the higher score as the MLLM's output.
 Otherwise, we mark the answer as invalid.